Robert Gordon's College

-Robert Gordon's College is a co-educational Independent school (UK) for day pupils in Aberdeen, Scotland.
+Robert Gordon's College is a co-educational private school for day pupils in Aberdeen, Scotland.
 The school caters for pupils from Nursery through to S6.

 History

+Background

 Robert Gordon, an Aberdeen merchant, made his fortune in 18th century Poland trading from the Baltic port of Danzig, (Gdansk).
 Upon his death in 1731, he left his entire estate in a 'Deed of Mortification, dated 13 December 1729, for the foundation of Robert Gordon's Hospital, a residential school for poor boys.
-The fine building, designed by William Adam, was completed by 1732, but lay empty until the Governors had sufficient funds to complete the interior.
+The building, designed by William Adam, was completed by 1732, but lay empty until the Governors had sufficient funds to complete the interior.
 A statue of the Founder was added in 1753 in a niche above the door.
 During the Jacobite Rising in 1746, the building was requisitioned by Hanoverian troops under the command of the Duke of Cumberland and was known as Fort Cumberland.

 The hospital opened its doors to its first 14 pupils in July 1750.
 East and West wings with classical colonnades, designed by the architect John Smith, were added in 1830–33, partly funded by the generous bequest of Alexander Simpson of Collyhill.

+Establishment

-Robert Gordon's intention was to found “an Hospital for the maintenance, aliment, entertainment and education of young boys, whose parents are poor and indigent and not able to maintain them at schools and put them to trades and employment”, in other words, to give poor boys of Aberdeen a solid education and foundation for life.
-Until 1881, the pupils received their education, board and lodging and a uniform free of charge but in 1881, the status of the institution changed and it became a fee-paying day school with the new name of Robert Gordon's College.
+Robert Gordon's intention was to found: "an Hospital for the maintenance, aliment, entertainment and education of young boys, whose parents are poor and indigent and not able to maintain them at schools and put them to trades and employment,” Pupils received their education, board and lodging and a uniform free of charge until 1881 when it became a fee-paying day school.
+It merged with the Collyhill Trust and was renamed to Robert Gordon's College on 1 August 1881.
 The charitable aspect continued, with Foundations and Bursaries being available for boys whose parents could not afford to send them to be educated there.

 In 1882, evening and day classes in vocational subjects were instituted and made available to adults who were seeking to further their education.
 In 1903, the vocational arm was designated a Central Institution.
 Its name changed in 1910 to Robert Gordon's Technical College and, in 1965, to Robert Gordon's Institute of Technology.

-In 1992, RGIT gained university status and became the Robert Gordon University.
-The school has continued to be known as Robert Gordon's College.
+Recent history

 Boarding facilities for pupils returned in 1937 with the establishment of Sillerton House in the west end of Aberdeen.
 It closed in 1995.
 In 1989, RGC became a co-educational school.
 In 2010, the new Junior School was officially opened and six years later, the Wood Centre for Science and Technology and the Craig Centre for Performing Arts were officially opened by HRH The Princess Royal.

+In 1992, RGIT gained university status and became the Robert Gordon University.
+The school has continued to be known as Robert Gordon's College.

 Robert Gordon's College consists of a Nursery, Junior School and Senior School for children aged 3 to 18 years.
 Robert Gordon's College follows the Scottish curriculum.